hsvgbkhgbv/SQDDPG/README.md

 About the experiment on Traffic Junction, the environment is from https://github.com/IC3Net/IC3Net/tree/master/ic3net-envs/ic3net_envs.
 To ease the life, we also add it to our framework.

+### Training
-To easily run the code for training and testing, we provide argument files for each experiment with variant methods and bash script to execute the experiment with different arguments.
+To easily run the code for training, we provide argument files for each experiment with variant methods under the directory `args` and bash script to execute the experiment with different arguments.

 For example, if we would like to run the experiment of simple_tag with the algorithm SQPG, we can edit the file `simple_tag_sqddpg.py` to change the hyperparameters.
 Then, we can edit `train.sh` to change the variable `EXP_NAME` to `"simple_tag_sqddpg"` such that
 ```bash